Quincy, Massachusetts: Education

-Quincy is home to various educational institutions, public and private, including one early childhood education center, one Montessori school, one Catholic school, one college-preparatory school, two colleges, Eastern Nazarene College, a private liberal arts and sciences college, and Quincy College, a public, localized college, two public high schools, five public middle schools, and 12 public elementary schools.
+Quincy is home to various educational institutions, public and private, including a Montessori school, a Catholic academy, and one independent college-preparatory school.
+Eastern Nazarene College, a private liberal arts and sciences college that is currently in the process of closing after the 24–25 school year, and Quincy College, a public community college, two public high schools, five public middle schools, and 12 public elementary schools.
 In the 19th century, the city became an innovator in progressive public education with the Quincy Method, developed by Francis W. Parker while he served as Quincy's superintendent of schools.
 Four years after its implementation, a state survey found that Quincy students excelled at reading, writing, and spelling, and ranked fourth in their county in math.

 Higher education

-The city is home to Eastern Nazarene College, a college of the liberal arts and sciences located in Wollaston Park.
-The college relocated to the area in 1919 from its original location in Saratoga Springs, New York, where it was established as a holiness college in 1900.
+The city is home to Eastern Nazarene College, a former college of the liberal arts and sciences located in Wollaston Park.
+The college relocated to the area in 1919 from its original location in Saratoga Springs, New York, where it was established as a "holiness college" in 1900.
+In June 2024, The Board of Trustees of Eastern Nazarene College announced that the institution was preparing a plan to take steps toward closure, with the goal of closing the college at the end of the 2024–2025 school year.
+The future of its campus is uncertain as of November 2024.

 Quincy College, a community college in Quincy Center, operates under the auspices of the City of Quincy.
 The college is unusual in this respect, as it is the only one of Massachusetts' 16 community colleges to be run by a city rather than by the state.
 It is one of only two colleges in the United States organized this way.